World Conference 2019

 - Donna Masing: Sports and Performance Therapist, resident therapist at Surfing Australia’s High Performance Centre.

 - Prof Miguel Moreira: Human Kinetics/Sports Scientist, major focuses of attention are Surf sport performance and sport expertise.

 - Amy Peden: Research Manager Royal Lifesaving Society (RLSS) Australia, Risk factors Drowning.

 - Joel Pilgrim: Founder and CEO of mental health charity, the Waves of Wellness (WOW) Foundation.

 - Dion van de Schoot, MD: Emergency Medicine Doctor, Co-founder of Surfing Medicine International, Advanced Surf Life Support Instructor.

 - Justin Scarr: CEO Royal Lifesaving Society (RLSS) Australia, Drowning Prevention, Global Policy, Impact on global health.

 - Josh Secomb: Strength and Conditioning Coach for Queensland Academy of Sport.

-- Andrew Schmidt: Academic Expert on Drowning, founder of Lifeguard without borders.
+- Andrew Schmidt, MD: Academic Expert on Drowning, founder of Lifeguard without borders.

 - Prof Brian Tissot: Marine Ecologist, focused on scientific research that improves the understanding, management and conservation of marine ecosystems.